Have you ever got out of bed, first thing in the morning, and found your neck and/or shoulders feels super, super stiff?

 You could also check hands, feet, and hips.

-If you notice your head sinks lower into the pillow, or your shoulders drop, or anything else feels a little heavier in your bedding?
+Now, did you feel your head sink lower into the pillow?
+Did your shoulders drop?
+Or did anything else feels a little heavier in your bedding?

-And it’s probably not the first time – nor will it be the last.
+And it’s probably not the first time; nor will it be the last.

 By doing it a few times as you fall asleep, to start teaching your brain and body that holding that muscle tension isn’t necessary.